 After just three days, it’s safe to say Hong Kong’s new home price stamp duty hasn’t quite worked as government officials would have hoped.
-The curbing measures, which took effect on Sunday, slapped a levy of 15 percent on residential purchases, but the new tax failed to prevent a pair of properties on the city’s Victoria Peak from fetching a record price per square foot on Tuesday.
+The curbing measures, which took effect on Sunday, slapped a levy of 15 percent on residential purchases, but the new tax failed to prevent a pair of properties in the city’s exclusive Jardine’s Lookout area from fetching a record price per square foot on Tuesday.

 The pair of units at phase two of Wheelock and Company’s Mount Nicholson fetched HK$104,803 ($13,514) per square foot making them the most expensive apartments in Asia.
 The total price for the two apartments was HK$912 million ($117 million), and the buyers also acquired a third unit for HK$312 million ($40.2 million).